KirillKapteily/KirillKapteily/README.md

 - Safe downloading
 - Simple interface
 - acrros devices
-  ## Remember! this project is currently in alpha test
+  ## Remember! this project is currently in Beta test

 - 📫 How to reach me?
 Easy! lenaplop980@icloud.com

 <!---